-The Jewish festival of Sukkot, or The Feast of Tabernacles, begins in 2015 on Sunday 27 September (at sundown), and continues for seven days.
-Singing the Faith Plus explores some of its meanings below and suggests hymns that may help us reflect on them.
+The Jewish festival of Sukkot, or The Feast of Tabernacles, begins in 2018 on Sunday 23 September (at sundown), and continues for seven days.
 (See Fragile earth – experiencing God in the desert.)

 Sukkot (other spellings include ‘Succot’ and ‘Sukkoth’) commemorates the years that the Jews spent in the desert on their way to the Promised Land, and celebrates the way in which God took special care of them under impossible conditions.
 Instructions for the commemoration are laid down in the Book of Leviticus 23: 39-43.